 - Positron emission tomography (PET) uses radioactive compounds injected into your bloodstream to produce cross-sectional or 3-D images of the body.
 They can be used to identify tumors, measure metabolism in tissues, show blood flow and locate brain abnormalities related to seizures.

-- PET-CT, a combination of PET and CT, may increase the detection rate of small cancers, common in those with paraneoplastic neurological disorders.
+- PET-CT, a combination of PET and CT, may increase the detection rate of small cancers, common in people who have paraneoplastic neurological disorders.

 - Pelosof LC, et al. Paraneoplastic syndromes: An approach to diagnosis and treatment.
 Mayo Clinic Proceedings.
 2010;85:838.

-- NINDS Isaac's syndrome information page.
-National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/Isaacs_syndrome/Isaacs_syndrome.htm.
-Accessed Oct.
-5, 2010.
+- NINDS dysautonomia information page.
+National Institutes of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/dysautonomia/dysautonomia.htm.
+Accessed Jan.
+22, 2014.

 - Pittock SJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
 14, 2010.